Alderamin on the Sky

 Alderamin on the Sky (ねじ巻き精霊戦記 天鏡のアルデラミン, Nejimaki Seirei Senki: Tenkyō no Aruderamin) is a Japanese light novel series, written by Bokuto Uno and illustrated by Sanbasō (volumes 1–5) and Ryūtetsu (volume 6–14) between 2012 and 2018.
-A manga based on the series, written by Taiki Kawakami, is published in Dengeki Daioh.
+A manga based on the series, written by Taiki Kawakami, is published in Dengeki Maoh.
 An anime adaptation produced by Madhouse and directed by Tetsuo Ichimura aired from July 9 to September 30, 2016.

 Summary

 The Katvarna Empire is at war with the neighboring Republic of Kioka.
 In the Katvarna Empire, the lazy, woman-admiring Ikuta hates war, but due to certain circumstances, he grudgingly takes the High Grade Military Officer Exam.
 No one would have expected that this 17-year-old young man would eventually become a soldier called a great commander by others.
 Ikuta survives this world engulfed in war with his superior intellect.